Anti-money laundering registration

 - you decide to refuse a transaction based on its unusual or suspicious nature, or

 - you find the transaction suspicious after it has already taken place.

 Do not tell the customer about your report.
 Keep the evidence that you collected for your report for a period of five years and store it separately from other customer documents.

 The body responsible for handling anti-money laundering reports in Finland is the National Bureau of Investigation’s Financial Intelligence Unit.
 It takes care of all suspected cases of money laundering and terrorist financing and produces information to combat the phenomena.

 The report is made via an online reporting application to which you must register.
-You can report suspicious transactions on behalf of your organisation or in a private capacity.
 A link to the reporting tool is provided at the bottom of this page.